 At San Diego Varicose Vein Treatment Center, Dr. Taghizadeh goes beyond diagnosing and treating spider veins on a cosmetic level to target the source of the problem.
 We’re one of the only medical spas in San Diego that uses ultrasound to locate perforator veins.
 By eliminating the pressure that forces blood flow into varicose and spider veins, we can assure our clients that the problem won’t return.

 If you’re embarrassed by unsightly spider veins on your face, ankles, or legs, our thorough approach to sclerotherapy and radiofrequency ablation present two safe and effective treatment options for restoring the smooth, youthful skin you desire.
-Give us a call today to schedule your free consultation.
+Give us a call today to schedule your consultation.